 5. Do NYC prom limo services guarantee a sober driver?
 Every TLC-licensed driver on this list is required by NYC TLC and federal motor carrier rules to be sober on duty, with zero tolerance for measurable blood alcohol while operating a commercial vehicle.
 Reputable bases layer pre-shift screening on top of the regulatory floor.
 The relevant question for parents is not whether the driver will be sober (regulation requires it) but whether the operator runs documented pre-shift screening, an in-house policy that prohibits any alcohol within a window before the shift, and a 24/7 dispatch line that parents can call to verify the assigned driver.
 Ask any operator at booking.
 The answer should be specific.

 7. How early should I book a NYC prom limo?
-Three to five weeks for a confirmed Saturday-night Sprinter booking during peak prom season (mid-May through mid-June), with five to seven weeks for the highest-volume Saturdays in late May and the first weekend of June.
-DD’s SoHo dispatch will accept sedan-tier and Escalade bookings closer to the date when capacity holds, but the Sprinter and S-Class tiers consistently book out by mid-April.
-For schools that run prom on the same weekend, two-Sprinter coordinated bookings need six weeks of lead time at minimum.
+Three to five weeks for a confirmed Saturday-night group booking during peak prom season (mid-May through mid-June), with five to seven weeks for the highest-volume Saturdays in late May and the first weekend of June.
+Full-size party buses book out earliest because inventory is thinnest.
+DD’s SoHo dispatch will accept Executive Sedan-tier and First Class SUV bookings closer to the date when capacity holds, but the Sprinter and S-Class tiers consistently book out by mid-April.
+For schools that run prom on the same weekend, two-vehicle coordinated bookings need six weeks of lead time at minimum.

 8. What should parents look for in a NYC prom transportation operator?
 Six things in order of importance: TLC base license verification, vehicle inspection cadence on top of the regulatory floor, sober-driver and pre-shift screening policy, multi-pickup and multi-stop hourly booking products without per-stop surcharges, a written parent-update protocol that names a dispatch contact, and a written rate confirmation that holds across midnight for the late-night family drops.
 Reputable operators answer all six in plain language at booking.
 Operators that hedge on any of the six are signaling that the night may not run the way the parents have scoped it.